ahayman/ahayman.github.io/_drafts/2021-05-17-the-wandering-inn.md

 <!--start-->

+This "book" cost me months.

-This is not a book; it's a web series.
+But, of course, it's not a book; it's a web series.
 It's an important distinction, because if you approach this like you might a book or even a standard book series, you just may find yourself sucked into a world far larger than you anticipated.

 It's problematic because you may not want to leave, and there's a whole-freaking lot to keep you there, and you very likely have an actual life to live.
 Good luck with that.